mariopinkster/splitify/README.md

 structure or not.
 You can see the effect immediately in the preview.

-The checkbox "childnodes in separate files" controls wether the childnodes for this node will be included in the file for the current node or not.
+The checkbox **childnodes in separate files** controls wether the childnodes for this node will be included in the file for the current node or not.
 If not, each child will be placed in its own, separate file and a directory for it (and its descendants) will be created when the childnode is saved.
 By toggling this checkbox you can see the content in the preview pane change immediately.

-The editable field for the file path segment name lets you change the name of the subdirectory where the childnodes will be saved.
-This value does not influence the content on the files, it is meant to let you control the names of the files and directories.
+The editable field for the file **path segment** name lets you change the name of the subdirectory where the childnodes will be saved.
+This value does not influence the content of the files, it is meant to let you control the names of the files and directories.

 The above options are retained separately for each node in the tree, but they are not saved on program exit.
 However, the program provides sensible defaults which are set when an input file is loaded: